lightshire/disaster-app/readme.md

 	-Added Sentry Groups and Sentry Users Database Seeding -Added Sentry Accesses
 	-Added CSS3 Transition effects for navigation
+	-Added footer links with target="_blank" as per UX dication - external links should not redirect the main page, their call-to-action should initiate with another tab / window

 ####01282014
 	-Added Sentry2
 	-Added Front End UI